-As we continue to explore different methodologies for sorting data, we turn to insertion sort.
+As we explore different methodologies for sorting data, we turn to the insertion sort algorithm.
 There are a number of reasons to like insertion sort!
 First, insertion sort is stable, which means that it does not change the relative order of elements with equal keys.
 It's also an in-place algorithm, meaning that it does not create a new array to store the sorted elements.
 Finally, insertion sort is a pretty simple algorithm to implement, as you'll soon see!

-It's difficult to avoid sounding like a broken record here, but as we've discussed in all of the previous posts, it's important to have an understanding of various mechanisms to sort data and what the trade-offs are with each of the various methods.
-For example, while insertion sort isn't very useful for large datasets (we'll explore this more below), it can be just fine and quite efficient for small datasets and those that are already close to being sorted.
+But it's still important to have an understanding of various mechanisms to sort data and what the trade-offs are with each of the various methods.
+For example, while insertion sort isn't very useful for large datasets, it can be just fine and quite efficient for small datasets and those that are already close to being sorted.
 You'll learn why once we walk through the implementation.
 Sure, you'll often use built-in methods that your programming language of choice provides for sorting, but it just might pop up as an interview question as either a pair-program exercise or perhaps related to time complexity.
 Luckily, by the time we're done with this post, you will be able to both code an insertion sort and understand the time complexity with ease.

 Before we get started coding, I highly recommend checking out the following video.
-It explains insertion sort utilizing a dance, and personally, I can't get enough of it! :)
+It explains the insertion sort algorithm utilizing a dance, and personally, I can't get enough of it!

 Let's look at the code!